-We and certain of our current officers have been named as defendants in two putative securities class action lawsuits filed by putative stockholders in the United States District Court for the Southern District of California on February 15, 2022 and March 23, 2022 (case numbers 22CV206 and 22CV0388).
-Plaintiffs allege violations of Section 10(b) of the Exchange Act and Rule 10b-5, and Section 20(a) of the Exchange Act.
-The complaints allege that the defendants made false and misleading statements about our business, prospects and operations.
-The putative claims are based upon statements made in filings made by us with the SEC, press releases and on earnings calls between May 13, 2021 and November 11, 2021.
-The lawsuits seek, among other relief, a determination that the alleged claims may be asserted on a class-wide basis, unspecified compensatory damages, attorney's fees, other expenses and costs.
+We and certain of our current officers were named as defendants in two putative securities class action lawsuits filed by putative stockholders in the United States District Court for the Southern District of California on February 15, 2022 and March 23, 2022 (case numbers 22CV206 and 22CV0388).
+Plaintiffs alleged violations of Section 10(b) of the Exchange Act and Rule 10b-5, and Section 20(a) of the Exchange Act.
+The complaints alleged that the defendants made false and misleading statements about our business, prospects and operations.
+The putative claims were based upon statements made in filings made by us with the SEC, press releases and on earnings calls between May 13, 2021 and November 11, 2021.
+The lawsuits sought, among other relief, a determination that the alleged claims may be asserted on a class-wide basis, unspecified compensatory damages, attorney's fees, other expenses and costs.
 On July 19, 2022, the court consolidated the two actions, appointed a lead plaintiff and appointed lead counsel for the proposed class.
 On September 16, 2022, the lead plaintiff filed a consolidated amended complaint.
 We thereafter filed a motion to dismiss.
-On September 27, 2023, the plaintiffs filed a second amended complaint asserting similar claims.
+On September 27, 2023, the court granted the defendant's motion to dismiss in its entirety, but gave plaintiffs leave to file an amended complaint.
+On October 27, 2023, the plaintiffs filed a second amended complaint asserting similar claims.
 The defendants thereafter filed a motion to dismiss.
 On March 26, 2024, the court granted the defendant's motion and, on April 29, 2024, dismissed the case and entered judgment.
-Plaintiff has thirty days in which to file a notice of appeal.
+On May 29, 2024, plaintiff filed a notice of appeal.
+On June 28, 2024, plaintiff voluntarily dismissed the appeal with prejudice, and the Company considers this matter closed.